 - To return a call to the number that left a message, press 88 immediately after you have listened to the message

 When I select an extended absence greeting, those wanting to leave a message cannot.
 Can this be changed?

-When extended absence is turned on, the system does not allow messages to be left by callers.
-If you want to allow messages to be added when you are away, please change the greeting used when you are away from your telephone
+No - when extended absence is turned on, the system does not allow messages to be left by callers.
+If you want to allow messages to be added when you are away, use the multiple greetings feature